memes/terraform-google-private-bastion/.github/ISSUE_TEMPLATE/bug_report.md

 ## Reproducing the issue

 How can we reproduce this behavior?
-Which version of F5's product was used?

 ## Additional context